rj79/pynetstring/README.rst

 **Stream decoding**

-pynetstring provides StreamingDecoder class for cases when you need to decode stream of netstrings where individual netstring may not fit in memory buffer or parts of it should be extracted before entire netstring appear in one piece.
+pynetstring provides a StreamingDecoder class for cases when you need to decode a stream of very large netstrings where individual netstrings may not fit in memory or data should be processed before the entire netstring has been transmitted.

-StreamingDecoder has interface similar to Decoder class, but it's feed() method returns parts of decoded netstrings as soon as they are extracted.
-End of individual string signalized with an empty bytestring in sequence.
-In order to collect returned strings you should accumulate fragments from returned sequence until empty binary string met.
+StreamingDecoder has an interface similar to Decoder class, but its feed() method returns parts of the decoded netstrings as soon as they are extracted.
+The end of each individual string is signalized with an empty bytestring in the sequence.
+In order to the collect returned strings you should accumulate the fragments from the returned sequence until an empty binary string encountered.
 After each empty string in sequence you should start over accumulating outputs into a new string.

-For example, returned sequence [ b'ab', b'cd', b'', b'!!!!', b'', b'', b'12' ] means we have received three complete string b'abcd', b'!!!!' and b'', and part of one incomplete netstring b'12' (further parts of which will appear in subsequent calls of feed() buffer with new data).
+For example, if feed() returns the sequence
+[ b'ab', b'cd', b'', b'!!!!', b'', b'', b'12' ] it means we have so far received three complete strings: b'abcd', b'!!!!' and b'', and part of one incomplete netstring starting with b'12' (further parts of which will appear in subsequent calls to feed()).

 Data encoding
 -------------